Associated Banc-Corp (ASB) Bundle

 Year established

-1970 marked the formation of Associated Banc-Corp as a multi-bank holding company.
+Associated Banc-Corp was formally established as a multi-bank holding company in 1970.

 Original location

-The holding company was established in Green Bay, Wisconsin, consolidating the operations of its founding banks.
+The holding company was established in Green Bay, Wisconsin, which remains its headquarters today.

 Founding team members

-Associated Banc-Corp was formed through the strategic merger of three established Wisconsin banks:
+The company was formed through the strategic consolidation of three established Wisconsin banks, which essentially served as the founding entities:

 - Kellogg Citizens National Bank (Green Bay)